 FERAL CAT POLICY

 All feral cats will be surgically altered unless they are considered too ill to undergo surgery.
-All clients responsible for feral cats who are deemed too ill to undergo surgery will be contacted immediately and informed of our decision by our surgical staff or Clinic Manager.
-All feral cats who are deemed too ill to undergo surgery will be returned to the client unless the client requests euthanasia.
+All clients responsible for feral cats deemed too ill to undergo surgery will be contacted immediately and informed of our decision by our surgical staff or Clinic Manager.
+All feral cats deemed too ill to undergo surgery will be returned to the client unless the client requests euthanasia.
 All feral cats who are euthanized under client orders will be cremated at the client's expense.

 All feral cats who are healthy enough to undergo surgery will be altered and returned to the client without exception.